For any SEO, high-quality links mean popularity, trust, authority, and higher rankings on SERPs.

 In this post, I’ll show you how to do this.
 You’ll discover how to perform link profile analysis to identify poor-quality links and maintain a clean link profile.
 I’ll also share what to do to build a strong brand with good, quality backlinks.

 - What Does a Healthy Link Profile Look Like?

 - Link Profile Analysis - Identifying Toxic Links

 - BONUS: Building a Brand with High-Quality Links

 What is a Link Profile?

-The term, link profile, refers to all the external links pointing to a site.
+The term link profile refers to the total number of links pointing to a site.
 But aside from the number of backlinks, the link profile also defines such link characteristics as:

 Why Do We Pay Attention to Those Factors?

-For one, because Google and other search engines use them to determine both your site's and your content's authority, and then rank these things in the search results pages.
+Google and other search engines use your link profile to determine both your site's and your content's authority, and then rank these things in the search results pages.